 Follow the instructions outlined in this recipe but sear the pork chops on high heat before adding them to the slow cooker.

 If you are doing meal prep, make sure your pork chops have cooled off appropriately before storing.
 Once cool, store in an airtight container like the Snapware 6 cup container, airtight, leak-proof, freezer safe, dishwasher safe, and microwave safe.

 Place the pork chops on the bottom and smother them with sauce.
 Store in the fridge for 4-5 days (reheat in microwave) or freeze for up to 3 months (unthaw in the refrigerator for 24 hours, reheat in microwave).

 Meal prep storage is easy!
 One pork chop per serving, planning out amounts is easy.
 However, I'll admit I've eaten more than my share on several occasions.
 Another option for meal prep is my easy pulled pork recipe.
-My kids love it in their tacos!
+My kids love it in their 15 minute pulled pork tacos!

 Looking for sauces to add to your pork chops?
 Check out my collection of best creamy sauces for pork chops.

 I often stick to classic side dishes like green beans or green vegetable mix with a recipe like a ranch pork chops.
 However, I've also made these side dish recipes on several occasions and find they work well with this creamy ranch pork recipe's flavor profile.